Daniel-KM/Omeka-S-module-CopIdRef/README.md

 * From the zip

-Download the last release [IdRef.zip] from the list of releases, and uncompress it in the `modules` directory, and rename the directory `IdRef`.
+Download the last release [CopIdRef.zip] from the list of releases, and uncompress it in the `modules` directory, and rename the directory `CopIdRef`.

 * From the source and for development

-If the module was installed from the source, rename the name of the folder of the module to `IdRef`.
+If the module was installed from the source, rename the name of the folder of the module to `CopIdRef`.

 Utilisation